mustafaacikyol/mustafaacikyol/README.md

 # Hi I'am Mustafa 👋

 I studied and worked as a Full Stack Developer.
-Nowadays I study on Machine Learning.
+Nowadays I study on Machine Learning and Computer Vision.
 I am enthusiast to contribute to solving real world problems using Artificial Intelligence.

 ## My Accounts